-OkCupid offers “What is your opinion of sarcasm?” as one of its questions to match you with potential dates, and the majority of the site’s daters who chose to answer the question this year have said they like or love it, which is consistent with last year, according to a spokeswoman.
+OkCupid offers “What is your opinion of sarcasm?” as one of its questions to match you with potential dates, and the majority of the site’s daters who chose to answer the question this year have said they like or love it, which is consistent with last year, according to spokeswoman Natalie Sawyer.
 From 2017 to 2018, somehow, mentions of “sarcasm” or “sarcastic” in profiles are up 230 percent (the company couldn’t offer data from before then, because of privacy laws).

-Penny Pexman, a professor of psychology at University of Calgary, has seen sarcasm’s image improve since two decades ago, when PTAs would call her to ask if they should ban it in schools to prevent bullying.
+Penny Pexman, a psychology professor at the University of Calgary, has seen sarcasm’s image improve since two decades ago, when PTAs would call her to ask whether they should ban it in schools to prevent bullying.

 “What we know from the research is people who are sarcastic are perceived to be a little more intelligent, a little more in control of their emotions, because rather than blurting out something that’s literal they can take the time to craft something that’s a bit more clever,” she says.

 Pexman has found that certain people are, indeed, consistently more sarcastic than others.
 In addition, men think they’re more sarcastic than women and women think they’re less sarcastic than men, but they both use it about the same amount.